HannahR1/Specialized-Metabolites-in-Mimulus-Guttatus-/README.md

 Name: PSPGbox.py
 -Description: uses the stokholm alignment file to look for the PSPG conserved residue and then search each gene's PSPG box for deletions, (indicated by a "-")
 -Input: TBD
--Output: "pspg.out"- the names of the annotations that have a full PSPG box , "fullPSPG.txt" - file containing the PSPG boxes of the annotations that have full PSPG boxes that coresspond to the names in pspg.out.
+-Output: pspg.out- the names of the annotations that have a full PSPG box , "fullPSPG.txt" - file containing the PSPG boxes of the annotations that have full PSPG boxes that coresspond to the names in pspg.out.
 -comments:

-Name:
+Name: GetMimSeqs
 -Description:
--Input:
--Output:
--comments:

-Name:
--Description:
--Input:
+-Input: pspg.out
--Output:
+-Output:  Mim.UGT.v3
 -comments: